 96 For insurance contracts with direct participation features, the coverage units, which ultimately drive the path of reporting profit from rendering of insurance services, consider quantity of benefits and expected period of both insurance coverage and investment-related service (i.e. the management of underlying items on behalf of the policyholder).
-EFRAG considers that this represents the mixture of services provided under these contracts as these contracts are substantially investment-related service in accordance with the period of both the insurance coverage and investment-related service in accordance with the period of both the insurance coverage and investment-related services results in relevant information.
+EFRAG considers that this represents the mixture of services provided under these contracts as these contracts are substantially investment-related service contracts.
+Hence EFRAG agrees that the allocation of the contractual service in accordance with the period of both the insurance coverage and investment-related services results in relevant information.